Getting Started

 longshot

-Longshot creates a .longshot/ directory containing your project spec, task index, and history.
-If you're in a git repo, these files are auto-committed.
+On first run, Longshot initializes the project — scaffolding a .longshot/ directory with your project spec, task index, and history.
+These files are auto-committed to git.

 From the Chat tab, describe what you want to build: